Café review: Mac’s Deli

 Restaurant review: Amò Italian Street Food

-At the time of writing Amò has been closed since mid December, apparently for maintenance, with no indication of when, or whether, it will reopen.
+Amò closed in mid-December, apparently for maintenance, with no indication of when, or whether, it will reopen.
+I have left the review up for posterity.

 In the good old days, where you stood on certain binary debates was simply a way of positioning you in the world.
 Cream first or jam first?
 Plain or milk chocolate Bounty?
 Cheese and onion or salt and vinegar?
 Were you a fan of the Beatles or the Stones?
 Blur or Oasis?
 All these things used just to be a form of triangulation, little points on a chart that, taken together, might give someone an idea of you (and, since you’re asking: cream first; milk chocolate; salt and vinegar; the Beatles; neither).